SumoLogic/sumologic-otel-collector/docs/configuration.md

 ### Basic configuration for metrics

-Sumo Logic Distribution for OpenTelemetry Collector uses the [Telegraf Receiver][telegrafreceiver_docs] to ingest metrics.
+Sumo Logic Distribution for OpenTelemetry Collector uses the [Host Metrics Receiver][hostmetricsreceiver_docs] to ingest metrics.

 Here's a minimal `config.yaml` file that sends the host's memory metrics to Sumo Logic: